Schr\"odinger's FP: Dynamic Adaptation of Floating-Point Containers for Deep Learning Training: Our Hardware Approach

 \section{Our Hardware Approach}

 This section presents the \DPRL hardware encoder/decoder units that efficiently exploit the potential created by our quantization schemes.
-Without the loss of generality we describe compressors/decompressors that process groups of 64 FP32 values.
+Without the loss of generality, we describe compressors/decompressors that process groups of 8 FP32 values.
+This section assumes that the reader is aware of prior work that demonstrated why it is possible and desirable to encode tensor values using variable length containers when storing them to external DRAM, e.g.,~\cite{Deep_Compression, Proteus, EIEISCA16}.